If you're anything like Chris Finch (bloody good rep), then you'll probably read about a book a week.

 Manchester Book Buyers

-This little market stall on Church Street might not be here much longer, so if you want to have a root around their wares - you should probably do it sooner rather than later.
-This market bit has always been threatening to be knocked down and/or replaced - although it's not happened yet, so hopefully it won't do at all.
-The big building behind is getting knocked down soon though - so we'll see.
+This little market stall on Church Street might not be here much longer, so if you want to have a root around their wares you should probably do it sooner rather than later.
+This market bit has always been threatening to be knocked down and/or replaced but it’s not happened yet, so hopefully it won’t do at all.
+The big building behind is getting knocked down soon though so time will tell.

 Empire Exchange